Welcome to Caregiving TV on Roku With Your Host Pamela D. Wilson

 While many learn caregiving through “trial and error” because this is how we think it should be, this doesn’t always result in the best care for aging parents, spouses, and other family members.
 Better ways exist.

-Online Caregiving Support Groups and Programs
+Online Caregiving Support Groups and Education Programs

 Pamela D. Wilson MS, BS/BA, CSA, NCG works with individuals and families to make the best decisions about care situations that include how to keep loved ones at home and why everyone needs a power of attorney.
+She also offers programs for corporate human resources departments committed to suport for caregivers in the workplace.

 Watch Pamela’s Video, “No One Told Me Caregiving or Aging Would Be Like This”